 Just because your pet is old, it doesn’t mean that it should be slow or stiff, smell bad or be non-interactive and painful.
 Do not accept diseases in your pet simply because it is a senior.
 Unlike in people, your pet may not show you symptoms that you would associate with illness.
 At Coventry Animal Hospital, we aim for early detection of disease in pets that may outwardly appear healthy.
 Our goal is to prevent or delay disease and death where possible.
 We also assess your senior pet’s current quality of life to determine whether measures can be taken to improve its daily comfort.

-Give our team a call to discuss your senior pet’s individual needs.
+Talk to one of our team members at Coventry Animal Hospital to discuss your senior pet’s individual needs.